-Establish a Raman Green Club and encourage energy conservation and environmental stewardship oncampus and beyond campusthrough the club.
+Education and outreach: Encourage energy conservation and environmental stewardship on campus and beyond.

-- 9.1 OperatingUniversity Facilities: It will be operated in the most energy efficient manner without endangering public health and safety and without diminishing the quality of education regardless of the source of funding for their operations. - 9.2 Future construction and, renovation:It will be designed for optimum energy utilization.
-Lowest life-cycle operating costs, and in compliance with all applicable energy codes and regulations.
+- -University Facilities: Will be operated in the most energy efficient manner without endangering public health and safety and without diminishing the quality of education regardless of the source of funding for their operations. - -Future construction and, renovation: Will be designed for optimum energy utilization, lowest life-cycle operating costs, and in compliance with all applicable energy codes and regulations.
 In instances where a project's current funding does not include energy features consistent with lowest life cycle costing, augmentations will be sought, when warranted.
-Incorporation of energy efficient design features in the project plans and specifications will receive a high priority next only to meeting health, life-safety code elements and the academic program needs of the project within the available project budget. - 9.3 Monitor the effects of energy conservation efforts on instructional programs and environment, the campus energy/utilities managers shall solicit and evaluate feedback from faculty, staff, and students Training on new energy management concepts and programs will be provided as necessary.
-Also, to designate an Energy/Utilities Manager from CVRU Green Raman Club, with the responsibility and the authority for carrying out Energy Conservation and Utilities Management Programs.
+Incorporation of energy efficient design features in the project plans and specifications will receive a high priority next only to meeting health, life-safety code elements and the academic program needs of the project within the available project budget. - -Monitor the effects of energy conservation efforts on instructional programs and environment, the campus energy/utilities managers shall solicit and evaluate feedback from faculty, staff, and students.

+Training on new energy management concepts and programs will be provided as necessary

+-The cell will designate an Energy/Utilities Manager with the responsibility and the authority for carrying out Energy Conservation and Utilities Management Programs.